kmanoj03/Rekognice/README.md

 This code (with more powerful recognition) can be integrated with a CCTV camera which is there in the campus (preferably in the entrance) so that attendance can be taken on a large set of students.
 The manual work of entering the USN by the students can also be bypassed by writing better code.

 # ？Requirements
-Please check the requirements.txt file.
+Please check this [requirements.txt](https://github.com/manoj-jojo/Rekognice/blob/main/requirements.txt) file.
 Apart from that download the community version of [Visual Studio Code](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=17), since the log files of the same are required for the face recognition.

 # ❌Limitation
 In case if the user is sitting in a place such that very less amount of light falls on his/her’s face, the recognition might not happen or might take time.